coderarjob/meghaos-x86/docs/notes/kmalloc.md

 * Total size of sections in the free list + Total size of sections in the free list = buffer size.
 * Total size of every section in the adj list = buffer size.

-At the time of allocation, kmalloc first searches for a section whose "net size" >= "requested net size".
+At the time of allocation, kmalloc first searches for a section what is larger than the requested size.
 If such a section was found, it splits that into two.
-One half of "requested net size" bytes is added to the allocation list and the remaining bytes will form a new section that is added to the free list.
+One half of "requested net size" bytes is added to the allocation list and the remaining bytes forms a new section that is added to the free list.
 To ensure that the later section never goes out of the buffer boundaries, kmalloc actually searches for a section whose "net size" >= "requested net size" + header size.
 This makes sure that there is at least "header size" amount of bytes in the section after the split.

+At the time of freeing, kfree checks if two consecutive sections are also free.
+If so it combines the sections to form a larger section.
+This prevents fragmentation of the buffer which speeds up the search process in kmalloc (for free section) and kfree  (for a particular section).